vector-of-bool/vector-of-bool.github.io/_posts/2018-08-12-cmake-good.md

 layout: post
 title: "Announcing: How to CMake Good"
 comments: true
+desc: In which I announce my YouTube channel and a CMake educational series
 ---

 One of the most common complaints about CMake is the lack of good learning